Rome Off The Beaten Path

 It is a landmark of Rome and a meeting place of locals.

 St Paul’s Basilica

 Basilica of St. Paul is quite far from the other Rome tourist attractions.
-You can’t walk there, either use a metro or book Rome taxi.
+You can’t walk there, either use a metro or take a taxi.

 It’s worth to go there though.
 The basilica is really beautiful and impressive.
-You can find there to the tomb of St Paul.
+You can find it there at the tomb of St Paul.

 Inside the Basilica there’s a wall with portraits of all the popes.
 There is a superstition saying that if all the wall space will be filled with images of popes, the world will end.
 Don’t worry though!
 There’s still a lot of empty circular medallions on this famous wall :).